 Yes - Meningitis Vaccination Requirement - Texas law requires all students (under age 22) entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination.
 Student Medical Services offers the injection to currently enrolled and newly registered students for a discounted price.
 There is a vaccine for children program for students 18 years of age or younger who do not have insurance.
 This program will reduce the price of the vaccine to $10, if eligible.

 Students age 22 or over are not required to provide documentation.
 Exceptions to this requirement must be documented on a conscientious exemption form.
-Meningitis web page and forms: www.wtamu.edu/meningitis
+Meningitis web page and forms: www.wtamu.edu/meningitis.

 All Documentation or approved exemption forms regarding the meningitis vaccine must be submitted to Admissions: